Sergio Perez completes quarantine, could make F1 return at Silverstone

 The team were unsure on how long he would need to isolate, but Public Health England have ruled that he only needed to spend seven days in quarantine.

-"Public Health England have confirmed that Sergio Perez's period of quarantine has been completed," a Racing Point statement read.
+"Public Health England have confirmed that Sergio Perez's period of quarantine has been completed," a Racing Point statement read on Thursday.

 "In line with the FIA Code Of Conduct, Sergio requires a verified negative test result for COVID-19 before he can enter the paddock.
 The testing process is taking place today.